plewis/plewis.github.io/jc/week14.md

 In addition, you will want to make sure that the variable `ignore_data` is set to `TRUE` for each run.

-You will need to perform a run (steps 7-9) for each of the four sample sizes.
-Before each run, after adjusting samplingiters and saveevery, make a copy of _zeroinfo.Rev_ like this:
+You will need to perform a run (steps 7-9) for each of the 5 sample sizes.
+Before each run, after adjusting `samplingiters` and `saveevery`, make a copy of _zeroinfo.Rev_ like this:

     cp zeroinfo.Rev zeroinfo-1000.Rev   # for the run saving 1000 trees